Salina Shrestha

-Salina Shrestha (born may 8, 1998) is a women professional volleyball player from Nepal.
-She is a member of the Nepal Women's Volleybal team and plays for Lalitpur Queens in the Everest Women's Volleyball League.
+Salina Shrestha (born May 8, 1998) is a women's professional volleyball player from Nepal.
+She is a member of the Nepal Women's Volleyball team and plays for Lalitpur Queens in the Everest Women's Volleyball League.
 Due to her valuable role she has been repeatedly awarded as the best libero in the Central Asian Volleyball Association championships.

-Early Life
+Early life

 Salina, a student of New Diamond Academy, got introduced to volleyball when she was in Grade 7.
 New Diamond Academy, led by Kumar Rai, is a household name in Nepali volleyball, renowned for producing top women’s volleyball players.

-It was Salina’s good fortune to be part of this institution.
-Noticing her height and potential, Coach Rai advised her to play as a libero - the specialized defensive role in volleyball.
+Salina joined the institution, where Coach Rai recognized her height and potential and advised her to play as a libero, a specialized defensive position in volleyball.